swiftlang/swift/docs/ABI.rst

 numeric value matching no-data cases in declaration order.
 The only currently considered extra inhabitants are those that use *spare bits* (see `Multi-Payload Unions`_) of an integer type, such as the top 11 bits of an ``i21``.
-The union value is then represented as an integer with the bit size of the data type.
+The union value is then represented as an integer with the storage size in bits of the data type.

 ::